Hussseinkizz/idflowapp/README.md

+> # ID FLOW
+---
-Imagine a platform for creative minds, where you could get live feedback about your app idea, website , startup or business?
+ A platform for creative minds, where you could get live feedback about your app idea, website , startup or business?
 Imagine how you could get funded easily, collab or buy ideas!
-Well am developing such with Connor_Jenks123@twitter and we need collaborators dear  #DEVCommunity
+Well am developing such with [Connor Jenks](Connor_Jenks123@twitter) and we need collaborators dear  **#DEVCommunity**